usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   required for residential facilities under the 2010 Standards.
 The FHAct requirements, where also applicable, should not be considered a substitute for the 2010 Standards.
-Rather, the 2010 Standards must be followed in addition to the FHAct requirements.</p>
+Rather, the 2010 Standards must be followed in addition to the FHAct requirements.

-<p> The Department also notes that whereas the NPRM used the term
-  &ldquo;social service establishment,&rdquo; the final rule uses the term &ldquo;social service center establishment.&rdquo; The Department has made this editorial change so that the final rule is consistent with the
+The Department also notes that whereas the NPRM used the term &ldquo;social service establishment,&rdquo; the final rule uses the term &ldquo;social service center establishment.&rdquo; The Department has made this editorial change so that the final rule is consistent with the